 Of course, if you need software that isn’t available in the Store, you have to leave S Mode.
 But you can try using the PC in S Mode for a while and see how well it works for you.
 You can leave S Mode at any point.

 Remember: While you can leave S Mode whenever you like, your choice to leave S Mode is a permanent decision.
 Once you’ve left S Mode, you can never put the PC back into S Mode.
-It will use a standard Windows 10 Home or Windows 10 Professional operating system.
-However, you can choose to allow apps only from the Store on any Windows 10 PC.
+It will use a standard Windows 10 Home or Windows 11 Home operating system.
+However, you can choose to only allow apps from the Store on Windows 10 or on Windows 11.

 How to Leave S Mode